About the Program

 The cost of each course is $1,350.
 The tuition includes payment for course materials.
 Textbooks, which may be required for some courses, are not included in the tuition.
 If your course requires you to purchase a textbook, you will be notified in writing.
 The course tuition is $1,350 to Audit OR $1,635 for 3 graduate credits.
 You must choose whether you will take the course for audit when you register for the course.

 Credit vs. Audit

 PLEASE NOTE: La Salle University is a for-credit Act 48 Provider.
 Act 48 credits will only be submitted for participants taking a course for credit.
 Please check with your home district/school regarding Act 48 credits if you audit a course.

-If you take a course for audit, you are not required to complete the final project for the course.
-In this instance, a grade of “X” will be recorded on your transcript to verify that you have attended the class.
+If you take a course for audit, you are not required to complete an additional assignment for the course.
+In this instance, a grade of “X” will be recorded on your transcript to verify that you have attended and completed the class.

 Registration and Payment of Fees